-Aite-Novarica Group research underlines this insight, indicating that 70% of millennial-run SMBs currently partner with a nonbank fintech company for some form of financial service capability.
-This compares to only 30% of boomer- and senior-run SMBs reporting that they are currently work with a nonbank fintech provider.1
+Datos Insights research underlines this insight, indicating that 70% of millennial-run SMBs currently partner with a nonbank fintech company for some form of financial service capability.
+This compares to only 30% of boomer- and senior-run SMBs reporting that they currently work with a nonbank fintech provider.1

 While the use of new technology and openness to working with fintech vendors is increasing in all age brackets, the scale of the generational difference suggests these trends run deep and will have a profound impact on the financial services landscape long term.
-The appetite for newer, more innovative, and more personalized services across the financial services space will only keep growing.
+The appetite for newer, more innovative, personalized services across the financial services space will only keep growing.
 Banks and other financial service organizations need to think beyond individual point solutions and focus on creating the infrastructure that will enable them to develop new solutions efficiently and effectively in the long term.

-While the differences between generations are stark, Aite-Novarica Group notes that all client segments contain a mix of clientele at different levels of interest in new technology.
+While the differences between generations are stark, Datos Insights notes that all client segments contain a mix of clientele at different levels of interest in new technology.
 This suggests that while innovation is crucial, particularly in newer digital channels, other channels cannot be ignored as they still cater to critical clients.
 This means financial organizations need to focus on an omnichannel environment, with innovation happening at all levels.

-See Aite-Novarica Group's report Small-Business Banking and Millennials: Banking on Change, December 2021.
+1 See Datos Insights' report Small-Business Banking and Millennials: Banking on Change.